phoebe-project/phoebe2-docs/api/phoebe.list_online_passbands.md

     of names.
 * `skip_keys` (list, optional, default=[]): keys to exclude from the returned dictionary.
 Only applicable if `full_dict` is True.
+* `repeat_errors` (bool, optional, default=True): whether to continue to show errors if online passbands are unavailable.
+(Internally this is passed as False so that the error message does not spam the log, but defaults to True so if calling manually the error message is shown).

 Returns
 --------